rocky-linux/documentation/docs/books/web_services/07-high-availability.md

   * myclusterVIP        (ocf:heartbeat:IPaddr2):         Started server2
 ```

-The VIP has been moved to server2.
-Check with the `ip add` command as seen previously.
+The VIP has moved to server2.
+Check with the `ip add` command as before.

 Return server1 to the pool: